Can You See Balboa Park and the San Diego Zoo on the Same Day?

 Park in one spot for the day.
 I suggest the Zoo parking lot (on the end close to the museums) or the lot behind the San Diego Natural History Museum or Fleet Science Center, which are also close to the Zoo.

 Driving between the Zoo and Balboa Park will only waste time, add frustration, and possibly be fruitless on busy days.
-The Zoo also has valet parking for $20, but otherwise parking at the San Diego Zoo and Balboa Park is free.
+Plus, you’ll only want to pay for parking once.

 Do Your Homework